 A few other great resources to explore are:

 - Dribbble –Dribbble has been the biggest source of inspiration for my work.
 But you can also learn a lot from the community by sharing and receiving feedback from other designers.

-- Medium – A lot of great designers and organizations regularly publish design learning content on Medium.
+- Medium – A lot of great UX and UI designers, as well as organizations regularly publish design learning content on Medium.
 Start following publications you care about.
 Reading different perspectives will open your mind and expand your knowledge base.

 - Skillshare – Watching tutorials is a smart addition to your learning process.
-Just remember it’s not all about learning color theories, or UI patterns— tutorials on how to train your mind to think like a UX designer are also key.
+Just remember it’s not all about learning color theories, or UI patterns — tutorials on how to train your mind to think like a UX designer and understanding user’s needs are also key.